-This is exactly what the proposal does, supplanting 4,120 acres of agricultural and undeveloped land with suburban development.
+This is exactly what the proposal does.
 The application proposes a particularly inefficient use of land.
-It is completely contrary to the Comprehensive Plan's policy framework - the Resource Management Area (RMA) system - which "encourages a compact development form."
+The Comprehensive Plan's policy framework - the Resource Management Area (RMA) system - "encourages a compact development form."
 Comprehensive Plan, V1-297.
 The form of development proposed here is the opposite.
 If there is truly a need for 5,000 more homes in Sarasota County, they should be built on land much closer to the existing urban centers and at a much higher density per acre.